 The McNair Scholars Program is a federally funded TRiO program at over 150 institutions across the United States and Puerto Rico by the U.S. Department of Education.
-We accept students from underrepresented segments of society and prepares them for graduate school entry.
+We accept students from underrepresented segments of society and prepare them for graduate school entry.

 We provide McNair Scholars with the opportunity to work one-on-one with a faculty mentor to conduct a research project.
 McNair Scholars are in residence at FSU during the summer and a FSU faculty mentor is identified with whom the student will work closely in the execution of the research.
 In addition, McNair Scholars are provided with GRE and graduate school preparation workshops along with other professional development seminars and scholarly activities.
-If you would like to receive more information regarding our program or if you are a faculty member at Fayetteville State University and you are interested in mentoring a student, please contact our office.
+If you would like to receive more information regarding our program or if you are a faculty member at Fayetteville State University and you are interested in mentoring a student, please contact our office

 Prospective McNair Scholars must meet ONE of the following criteria: a first-generation undergraduate student with financial need OR an underrepresented (minority) undergraduate student in a doctoral program.